 Seed Starting – Problems

 How to Control Fungus Gnats – Sometimes fungus gnats can be a problem with seed starting indoors.
 I’ve never had them damage my seedlings, but I understand if there’s a large enough infestation, they can.
 I haven’t tried it, but I’ve read that sprinkling a little cinnamon on the surface of the soil will keep them away.
-I’ve also read reviews on this product and I’ve decided to order some this year to give them a try.
+I’ve had very good luck controlling soil gnats with these little sticky things.

 How to Prevent Damping Off – If your seedlings suddenly wilt and look mushy or discolored, chances are they have damping off.
 There’s nothing you can do to remedy the situation, but there are ways to avoid it.
 Damping off can be prevented by using clean containers, new potting mix, a heating mat under the seed trays, good drainage and adequate light.
 If you would like to read more about damping off, here’s an article by the University of Minnesota Extension.
 I have also been reading that using a small pebble gravel (like the stuff used in fish tanks) will prevent damping off.

-Don’t forget to pick up your Free Gardening Printables, especially the Seed Starting Chart and the Seed Inventory Chart.
-Simply complete the form below to subscribe and receive the password to the Gardening Resources Library.
+Don’t forget to pick up your Free Gardening Printables, especially the Seed Starting Chart, the Seed Inventory Chart and the 2020 Gardening Calendar.
+Simply complete the form below to subscribe to our newsletters and receive the password to the Gardening Resources Library.

 Thanks a bunch for stopping by today to learn about seed starting.
 Do you start seeds indoors?
 Are you going to give it a try?
 Leave a comment and let me know.
 Or, if you have questions, leave a comment and ask.
 I would love to hear from you and be able to help with your gardening questions.